 You can take either a mileage deduction at the rate per mile prescribed by the IRS, or you can deduct the business use percentage of actual car expenses, which include depreciation, lease payments, gas, oil, tires, repairs, tune-ups, insurance, and registration fees.
 Self-employed taxpayers can deduct the business part of interest on car loans, parking fees and tolls, and property tax on the car.

 Keeping your business and personal taxes separate is complicated and the risks of getting it wrong could prove quite costly.
 That's where an experienced tax attorney can play a very helpful role, both in advising you and in filing any required documents with the IRS.
-You can speak with a tax attorney in your area today and receive a free initial review of the facts of your tax situation.
+Avoid problems tomorrow by speaking with a local tax attorney today.